OJStuff/Get-DMR-IDs/README.md

 ### Example 2

 This command specifies to download an updated DMR ID user database and then create export for region 2 (Europe).
-File format will be for default traceiver type (AnyTone D878/D578).
+File format will be for default traceiver type (AnyTone D878/D578) and the file will be named "users-anytone.csv".

     >python3 dmridget.py -d -r 2